 There are many ways people can use cannabis.
 For example, people can:

 When you use cannabis, you may be putting your health at risk.

 People often use cannabis for the way it makes them feel.
 Using it may make them:

 But it may also cause unwanted side effects, such as:

 How soon and how long you may feel the effects of cannabis depends on several things, including how it was taken.
 For example, when cannabis is smoked, the effects can usually be felt within seconds after inhaling.
-On the other hand, when cannabis is eaten, the full effects may not be felt for up to 90 minutes after you eat it.
+On the other hand, when cannabis is eaten, it can take several hours to feel the full effect.
 Since the effects aren't felt right away, people may think they need more and use too much.
 To avoid this, start with small amounts until you know how edibles affect you.